 - A child, who is subject of proceedings without any order, pending the outcome of the final family court proceedings hearing;

-A child looked after under s20 of the Children Act 1989 who has been or is about to be returned to a parent's care about whom there are concerns in terms of safeguarding the child's welfare; see The Care Planning, Placement and Case Review (England) Regulations 2010 and The Children Act 1989 Guidance and Regulations Volume 2: Care Planning, Placement and Review 2011.
+In relation to a child Looked After under s20 of the Children Act 1989 who has been or is about to be returned to a parent's care about whom there are concerns in terms of safeguarding the child's welfare; see The Care Planning, Placement and Case Review (England) Regulations 2010 and The Children Act 1989 Guidance and Regulations Volume 2: Care Planning, Placement and Review.

-If it is proposed that a child subject to a care order should be returned to their birth family / returned home, the members of the statutory looked after child case review para 4.3 of Regulations and Guidance Volume 2 (2011) considering the proposal for rehabilitation must decide and record whether an initial child protection conference should be convened.
-If the decision of the Review is that an initial child protection conference should be convened, the child's social worker must request it.
+If it is proposed that a child subject to a Care Order should be returned to their birth family / returned home, the members of the statutory Looked After Review (para 4.3 of Regulations and Guidance Volume 2 (2011)) considering the proposal for rehabilitation must decide and record whether an Initial Child Protection Conference should be convened.
+If the decision of the Looked After Review is that an Initial Child Protection Conference should be convened, the child's social worker must request it.

-If a parent removes or proposes to remove a child looked after under s20 from the care of the local authority and there are serious concerns about that parent's capacity to provide for the child's needs and protect them from significant harm, the social worker must discuss the case with the social care manager and make a decision about whether a child protection enquiry should be initiated.
-If a child protection enquiry is initiated, the reasons for this must be clearly recorded on the child's record and may lead to an initial child protection conference.
+If a parent removes or proposes to remove a child looked after under s20 from the care of the local authority and there are serious concerns about that parent's capacity to provide for the child's needs and protect them from significant harm, the social worker must discuss the case with their manager and make a decision about whether a Child Protection enquiry should be initiated.
+If a Child Protection enquiry is initiated, the reasons for this must be clearly recorded on the child's record and may lead to an Initial Child Protection Conference.
 In such circumstances, the social worker and manager should consider whether legal action is required to protect the child.

-If a child ceases to be subject of a child protection plan as a result of a decision at a child protection review conference, and the parent then unexpectedly requests the return of the child from the local authority's care, the social worker and manager should discuss the need for an initial child protection conference.
-The social worker must record the reasons for the decision whether or not to hold a conference.
+If a child ceases to be subject of a Child Protection Plan as a result of a decision at a Child Protection Review Conference, and the parent then unexpectedly requests the return of the child from the local authority's care, the social worker and their manager should discuss the need for an Initial Child Protection Conference.
+The social worker must record the reasons for the decision whether or not to hold a conference

-If a court grants a care order in respect of a child who is subject of a child protection plan, the subsequent child protection review conference must make an assessment about the security of the child, considering issues such as contact and the looked after care plan for the child.
-If the care plan for the child involves remaining in or returning to the family of origin, the child protection review conference should give careful consideration to whether the child can be adequately protected through the framework of the child care reviews.
+If a court grants a Care Order in respect of a child who is subject of a Child Protection Plan, the subsequent Child Protection Review Conference must make an assessment about the security of the child, considering issues such as contact and the looked after Care Plan for the child.
+If the Care Plan for the child involves remaining in or returning to the family of origin, the Child Protection Review Conference should give careful consideration to whether the child can be adequately protected through the framework of Looked After Reviews.

-Consideration should be given to whether the criteria continue to be met for the child to remain the subject of a child protection plan and consideration to bring forward a Review conference should be addressed.
-Significant changes to the care plan should only be made following the looked after child's review.
+Consideration should be given to whether the criteria continue to be met for the child to remain the subject of a Child Protection Plan and consideration to bring forward a Review Conference should be addressed.
+Significant changes to the Care Plan should only be made following the Looked After Review.

-- A requirement for the child protection conference to be a multi-agency forum while children for the most part want as few external people as possible at a review meeting where they are present.
+- A requirement for the Child Protection Conference to be a multi-agency forum while children for the most part want as few external people as possible at a Looked After Review where they are present.

-This should be decided on an individual case basis and managed to ensure that the independence of the independent reviewing officer is not compromised.
-Similarly the child might benefit from another independent chair and where it is possible should be consulted about the use of the IRO as chair.
-Where it is not possible for the IRO to chair the child protection conference the IRO will attend the child protection review conference.
+This should be decided on an individual case basis and managed to ensure that the independence of the Independent Reviewing Officer is not compromised.
+Similarly the child might benefit from another independent chair and, where it is possible, should be consulted about the use of the IRO as chair.
+Where it is not possible for the IRO to chair the Child Protection Conference, they should attend the Child Protection Review Conference.